 My take on this dal makhani recipe is filled to the brim with creamy black lentils, tender kidney beans, tomatoes, a bit of cream, and some of my favorite Indian spices.
 It’s a wonderful option for Meatless Monday that won’t leave you hungry.
 You’ll be able to satisfy your savory cravings without any added meat.
 Not only is this dish vegetarian-friendly, but it can also be vegan!

-- Whole Black Lentils - Otherwise known as urad dal, black lentils are essential in many Indian recipes.
-The flavor is full-bodied and earthy, and they cook up nice and thick.
+- Whole Black Lentils - Otherwise known as urad dal, black lentils are essential in many Indian recipes like dal makhani.
+The flavor is full-bodied and earthy, and they cook up really nicely.

-- Red Kidney Beans - These robust beans provide a soft texture to the dish.
+- Red Kidney Beans - These robust and protein-filled beans add a soft texture to this creamy black lentils recipe.